 In the midst of cleaning up after dinner, we find ourselves going through one too many paper towels.
 You may have found yourself ripping sheet after sheet of cling wrap when you are putting away leftovers.
 Maybe you’re working hard to use eco-friendly appliances in your home but feel as though you could do more.

 Reducing the amount of waste you accumulate does more than just reduce the landfill.
 The Great Barrier Reef is facing a plastic pollution epidemic.
 Not only are small sea animals affected, but large ones too.
-Working toward an eco-friendly zero-waste lifestyle can help reduce the amount of plastic in our oceans.
+Working toward an eco-friendly, zero-waste lifestyle can help reduce the amount of plastic in our oceans.
 Once you’ve mastered the kitchen, why not try some zero waste bathroom swaps too?

 As plastic sits in the ocean, it never truly decomposes but it does break off into small pieces.
 These pieces absorb pollutants like heavy metals that are eaten by marine life.
 Larger sea animals eat the smaller sea animals and ultimately humans eat the larger fish.
 With the recent ban on single-use lightweight plastic bags in Queensland, you may be searching for additional ways to reduce your carbon footprint and be more eco-friendly.
 These kitchen swaps will help you live a more eco friendly life.